Gluten-Free Sourdough Bread

 Notes

-- If you want to prepare everything ahead of time, once your dough gets to the proofing stage you can cover it and place it into the fridge overnight.
+- If you want to prepare everything ahead of time, once your dough gets to the proofing stage, you can cover it and place it in the fridge overnight.

 - Mama says, “Make sure to always check your labels!”